open-web3-stack/polkadot-ecosystem-tests/README.md

 The XCM tests are defined in [packages/shared/src/xcm](packages/shared/src/xcm).
 They are implemented in such a way that they are network agnostic and can be reused across different chains.
 The tests should also be tolerable to minor changes regards to onchain envoronment.
 For example, it should not be impacted by small change of transaction fees and should use `.redact` to round the numbers or remove fields that are constantly changing.

 For network specific tests that cannot be reused, just add them as normal tests.

+## Environment Variables

+Environment variables can be set in `.env` file.
+The following variables are supported:

+- `DB_PATH`: path to the cache database.
+- `RUNTIME_LOG_LEVEL`: log level for the runtime.
+5 for error, 4 for warn, 3 for info, 2 for debug, 1 for trace.
+Default is 0.
+- `LOG_LEVEL`: log level for Chopstick.
+Note, use `yarn vitest` instead of `yarn test` to see logs.
+Options are `error`, `warn`, `info`, `debug`, `trace`.
+Default is `info`.
+- `$(NETWORK_NAME)_BLOCK_NUMBER`: set block number for the chain.
+- `$(NETWORK_NAME)_WASM`: path to the chain wasm file.
+- `$(NETWORK_NAME)_ENDPOINT`: endpoint of the chain.

+## Known Good Block Numbers

+Known good block numbers are stored in `KNOWN_GOOD_BLOCK_NUMBERS.env`.
+Those block numbers are used by default when running tests unless they are overriden by environment variables.

+The [Update Known Good Block Numbers](https://github.com/open-web3-stack/polkadot-ecosystem-tests/actions/workflows/update-known-good.yml) workflow will automatically update the known good block numbers periodically.

+Use `yarn update-known-good` to update the known good block numbers manually.

+Use `yarn update-env` to fetch the latest block numbers for all chains and save them to `.env` file.
+Note this change is ignored by git.
+However, it can be useful to ensure the tests are not flaky due to block number changes.

+Use [Update Snapshots]](https://github.com/open-web3-stack/polkadot-ecosystem-tests/actions/workflows/update-snapshot.yml) workflow in there are some new changes breaks the tests.
+It will update known good block numbers and update snapshots and open an PR.
+Please review the update snapshots to ensure it is expected.
+In case of changes due to onchain fees, we will want to adjust precision in the tests to prevent flakiness in the future.